EthanPlant/Elsewhere/README.md

 - consider direct publishing only after the rendering workflow is solid

 ## License
-Elswhere is published under the GNU General Public License, version 3 or later.
+Elsewhere is published under the GNU General Public License, version 3 or later.

 See LICENSE for details.